BartekTao/undistortion/README.md

 ## TODO

 1. Get imgs from broker.
 I can not get any imgs now...
-2. Why sample code need to save newcameramtx to config file?
+2. Why sample code need to save newcameramtx to config file? only needs to be calculated once, because imgs size are the same
 3. Code review and add some comments.
    (We need to understand each line of the code) (where should use try catch and write log)

 ## note